 Gan Hashlosha, otherwise known as the Sachne, is undoubtedly one of the most beautiful places in Israel.
 Located in the Lower Galilee, some believe that Gan Hashlosha is the real-world location of the garden of Eden, and, once you visit, you might understand why.
-The main highlight of Gan Hashlosha are its beautiful pools shaded by lush palm trees and surrounded by green lawns, which are constantly 28 degrees celcius year-round.
-The park also has an archaeology museum and tower and stockade, and is popular with visitors who come to spend a day swimming and relaxing, or to explore the history and admire the beauty it has to offer.
+The main highlight of Gan Hashlosha are its beautiful pools shaded by lush palm trees and surrounded by green lawns, which are constantly 28 degrees Celsius year-round.
+The park also has an archaeology museum and tower and stockade and is popular with visitors who come to spend a day swimming and relaxing or to explore the history and admire the beauty it has to offer.

 The beauty of Gan Hashlosha

 The pools at Gan Hashlosha are fed by a natural spring which rises within the park feeding water at a constant 28 degrees Celcius year-round.
 The spring flows into natural pools which have been somewhat widened by man to create a popular swimming destination year-round.
 The pools flow through the park via the Amal Stream, across waterfalls and natural Jacuzzi.
 The pools themselves draw swarms of people who come for a day of relaxation amid the beautiful lush greenery.
 It is this amazing scenery which led to Time Magazine naming Gan Hashlosha as one of the most beautiful parks in the world!

 As well as the beauty, Gan Hashlosha is home to a Mediterranean archaeological museum which features a display of rare Greek tools found in the nearby Bet Shean Valley, as well as artifacts from Egypt and Persia, and an exhibit about the Etruscans.